nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ```

 Each transfer in the batch is specified between one source (`from_`) address and
-a list of destination addresses (`to_`).
-Each `transfer_destination` specifies
+a list of destinations.
+Each `transfer_destination` specifies token type and the
-token type and the amount to be transferred from the source address to the destination
+amount to be transferred from the source address to the destination (`to_`) address.
-address.

-Transfers MUST happen atomically and in order; if at least one specified transfer
-cannot be completed, the whole transaction MUST fail.

-The transaction MUST fail with the error mnemonic `"INSUFFICIENT_BALANCE"` if the
-balance(s) of the holder for the token(s) in the batch is lower than the corresponding
-amount(s) sent.
-If the holder does not hold any tokens of type `token_id`, the
-holder's balance is interpreted as zero.

-A transfer operation MUST update token owners' balances exactly as the parameters
-of the operation specifying it.
-Transfer operations MUST NOT try to adjust transfer
-amounts or try to add/remove additional transfers like transaction fees.

-If one of the specified `token_id`s is not defined within the FA2 contract, the
-entry point MUST fail with the error mnemonic `"TOKEN_UNDEFINED"`.

-Transfer implementations MUST apply permission policy logic.
-If permission logic
-rejects a transfer, the whole operation MUST fail.

 FA2 does NOT specify an interface for mint and burn operations; however, if an
 FA2 token contract implements mint and burn operations, it SHOULD, when possible,